Best outdoor cat houses 2024 to shelter your furry friend

 Weatherproof: Keeping your outdoor kitty warm and dry is important, especially during the winter months.
 With that in mind, we wanted to ensure that the cat houses in this guide are resistant to wind and rain and that there’s enough space for you to provide some form of insulation if the house doesn’t already come with that.

-For the most part, we followed Dr. Woodnutt’s advice to avoid heated pads, however, we did include two options for those who would prefer to offer their outdoor cat a warmer and cozier sleeping space.
-If you’re at all worried about overheating, our recommendation is the K&H Thermo Outdoor Kitty House which has been tested & is certified by MET Labs, exceeding USA/CA electrical safety standards.
+For the most part, we followed Dr. Woodnutt’s advice to avoid heated pads, however, we did include a couple of options for those who feel the need to offer their outdoor cat a warmer and cozier sleeping space.
+If you’re at all worried about overheating, our recommendation is the K&H Thermo Outdoor Kitty House, which has been tested and is certified by MET Labs, exceeding USA/CA electrical safety standards.

 Size: This was a key consideration for us when putting together this guide as we want to ensure that any cats using the house are safe from predators.
 For that reason, we’ve selected houses with door entrances that are no greater than eight inches as this stops larger animals, such as dogs and foxes, from gaining entry.
 We also focused on narrower interior dimensions where possible to create the coziest feel possible.